danielle-land/BioCS_WinterColor_ML/README.md

     - Crops and downsamples images to standardized size

 ### **Scoring Images**
+- Create a new column 1 in the metadata file called "color" to hold scores
 - All images must be centered and contain **only one animal**
 - Use the following standardized categories:
   - `White`